kragen/derctuo/copper-salts.md

 bicarbonate, or calcium hydroxide, is required to prevent the copper from complexing with ammonia.
-It would be super cool if acetic acid were strong enough to allow the reduction and etching of copper to proceed, but I suspect it may not be.
+It would be super cool if acetic acid were strong enough to allow the reduction and etching of copper to proceed; Cooley's 1880 Cyclopædia reports that dibasic acetate of copper is "prepared on a large scale in France by exposing copper to the air in contact with fermenting wine-lees", so I suspect that vinegar may be sufficiently strong to etch the copper.
+Where I am most uncertain is as to whether it is sufficiently strong to maintain cuprous chloride in solution.
+The Cyclopædia claims that heating cupric chloride reduces it to cuprous chloride "at a high temperature", which Wikipedia suggests is 993°, well above its 498° melting point, and a bit too high for this kitchen; WP claims cuprous chloride is stable to 1490°, though melting at 423°.

-(Distillation of ammonia by absorption into pure water may be feasible over days at room temperature; some random YouTuber reported successful deposition of a great deal of verdigris by putting their vinegar-and-salt-painted copper in a sealed box with a dish of ammonia nearby.
-[Another video experiment report by the impressive mopatin](https://youtu.be/oC-A2qsbV_U) claims success at *reducing* copper oxide, or perhaps dissolving it, with a mix of vinegar and salt.
-Others report success at making copper acetate from copper metal, vinegar, and low-concentration H₂O₂, which last they claim is not necessary.)
+Distillation of ammonia by absorption into pure water may be feasible over days at room temperature; some random YouTuber reported successful deposition of a great deal of verdigris by putting their vinegar-and-salt-painted copper in a sealed box with a dish of ammonia nearby.
+[Another video experiment report by the impressive mopatin](https://youtu.be/oC-A2qsbV_U) claims success at *reducing* copper oxide, or perhaps the sulfides, or perhaps dissolving them, with a mix of vinegar and salt.
+Others report success at making copper acetate from copper metal, vinegar, and low-concentration H₂O₂, which last they claim is not necessary.